rabie-sulman/MyTheatre/Widgets/README.md

 #### The inputs are:
 - `productId`: is the Encore ID for "Wicked"
 - `venueId`: is the Encore ID for "Apollo Victoria Theatre"
-- `ticketQuantity`: is the wanted number of tickets (this will affect the availability calls - so they need to be dynamic)
+- `quantity`: is the wanted number of tickets (this will affect the availability calls - so they need to be dynamic)
-- `periodAvailability`: for this demo, I am using a dynamic dates range from the day the demo is run and for a period or days equal to this variable.
-In this demo, it is set for a week from today.

 For creating booking, the API will require customer details, for the purpose of the example, a static json object in `customerData.json` which will be used rather than using a form to capture the data.